Introduction

 2. Pair Iron with Vitamin C

-Vitamin C improves the absorption of non-heme iron.
-Add foods like oranges, strawberries, and bell peppers to your meals.
+Vitamin C improves the absorption of non-heme iron, making it easier for your body to use.
+Add foods like oranges, strawberries, and bell peppers to your meals for better results.

 Vitamin D is also crucial for overall nutrient absorption — learn more here